adolfoxitlan/Pewlett-Hackard-Analysis/README.md

     FROM retirement_titles
     ORDER BY emp_no, title DESC;

-### 4 - The Retirement Titles table is exported as unique_titles.csv ...
+### 4 - The Retirement Titles table is exported as unique_titles.csv.
 [unique_titles.csv](Data/unique_titles.csv)

 ### 5 - A query is written and executed to create a Retiring Titles ...